rgolubtsov/customers-api-proto-lite-spring-boot/README.md

 # Customers API Lite microservice prototype :small_blue_diamond: :coffee:

 **A Spring Boot-based application, designed and intended to be run as a microservice,
-<br />implementing a special Customers API prototype
-<br />with a smart yet simplified data scheme**
+<br />implementing a special Customers API prototype with a smart yet simplified data scheme**

 :cd: